This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Preheat your air fryer to 390°F (200°C) and pour the vegetable oil over the onion rings.
 Rub it around a bit so they get evenly coated.

-- Place the onion rings in the preheated basket, with as little overlap as possible
+- Place onion rings in the preheated basket, with as little overlap as possible

-- Air fry for 3 minutes at 390°F (200°C), then turn them and air fry for 3 more minutes.
-If they are large, turn them again, and give them 3 more minutes.
+- Air fry 3 minutes at 390°F (200°C), then flip them and air fry 3 more minutes.
+If they are large, flip them again, and give them 3 more minutes.

 Tips & tricks